-Biden’s next 2 years: changes afoot whatever midterms bring - The Boston Globe
+Biden’s next 2 years: Changes afoot whatever midterms bring - The Boston Globe

 If the Republicans take power, Princeton University historian Julian Zelizer said, history shows it would be “very effective” for Biden to “focus on their extremism, and to turn their new power against them.”

-White House aides and allies have been closely monitoring the clamoring on the right to investigate or even impeach Biden.
-While they have pledged to cooperate on what they see as legitimate oversight, they are eager to exact a political toll on Republicans should they overreach, casting the GOP as focused on investigations instead of the issues most important to Americans’ lives.

 The potential shift comes as Biden, at 79, has repeated his intention to run for reelection.
-He will need to make a final decision soon, perhaps teeing up a rematch against former President Donald Trump, who has teased his own expected announcement for Nov.
+He will need to make a final decision soon, perhaps teeing up a rematch against former president Trump, who has teased his own expected announcement for Nov.
 15.

+A bad midterm outcome doesn’t preclude a president’s reelection — historically, incumbents are strongly favored to win another term.
+But Zelizer said that even presidents who manage to defy history and avoid major losses or hold their majorities are forced to change course for the balance of their terms.

 Advertisement